george24601/george24601.github.io/_posts/2016-08-17-codeforce.md

 621C: Wet Shark and Flowers
 ---------
-Two commmon tricks: reduce bands to prefixs, and caluclate complements
+Two commmon tricks: reduce bands to prefixs, and caluclate complements.

+Note that if we have to calculate Pr(A) + Pr(B) - Pr(A) * Pr(B).
+Often it is a sign we might as well calculate its complement!

 ```
   1. Total E = sum of Ex for each shark